nicklan/magit-demo/README.md

 # This is to demo Magit!

+I'm in a demo.

-It's lots of fun, and easy to use
+It's lots of fun, and easy to use.